utkarshohm/mf-platform-bse/README.md

 ### Supporting code
 #### Models
 3 key data structures are necessary for a mutual fund transaction platform.
 Regulations require to carefully archive this data for 5 years.
-I have django models to create them.
-* `funds.py` stores mutual fund schemes' official SID details, ratings, returns, owner, rta, managers, benchmark indices, portfolio and history
+* `funds.py` stores mutual fund schemes' official SID details, ratings, returns, owner, rta, managers, benchmark indices, portfolio and history.
+* `graphs.py` stores time series data of funds and indices (like BSE Sensex, SBI fixed deposit rate), at daily frequency.
-* `users.py` stores kyc, bank, fatca and mandate details for each investor
+* `users.py` stores kyc, bank, fatca and mandate details for each investor.
-* `transactions.py` stores each purcahse/redeem transaction's key details incl status, datetime stamps, payment details,  corresponding API queries made to BSEStarMF and corresponding responses received
+* `transactions.py` stores each purcahse/redeem transaction's key details incl status, datetime stamps, payment details,  corresponding API queries made to BSEStarMF and corresponding responses received.
+You can find more detailed models in a [separate repo](https://github.com/utkarshohm/mutual-fund-models) with discussion on [choice of database](https://github.com/utkarshohm/mutual-fund-models#models) for these models.
+Note that several models in this repo are not directly used for placing transactions through BSE but are required for a mutual fund platform.

 #### Requirements
 ##### Necessary